 Life Span of Miniature Bull Terriers: 11 to 14 years old

-Personality, Temperament and Character of the Bull Terriers
+Personality, Temperament, and Character of the Bull Terriers

-Bull Terrier used to be very fierce and aggressive as they have fought gladiator wars back in the old days, but they have a gentler temperament nowadays.
+Bull Terrier used to be very fierce and aggressive as they have fought gladiator wars back in the early days, but they have a gentler temperament nowadays.
 Despite their fierceness, these dogs are not bred to be guardian dogs!
 They are great defenders as far as their pack, but not as territorial.
 Very courageous, fun, active, and a bit on the clown-side, nonetheless, they are loyal, attached and obedient dogs to a firm, affectionate and consistent leader.

-They are perfect for active families and they thrive when they are engaged to do work that gives them a sense of purpose.
+They are perfect for active families, and they thrive when they are engaged to do work that gives them a sense of purpose.
 Being as highly attached and affectionate towards their owners, they will not do good in a family where they could be left alone for long hours during the day!

 If you have small children in your house, first and foremost, educate and teach your children how to act around dogs since Bull Terriers are robust by nature and may push or hurt them somehow, without any bad intentions!

 Male Bull Terriers may not get along so well with other male dogs.
-They are known to not get along well with non-canines also, like: cats, rabbits, hamsters and guinea pigs that you may keep in your household as pets!
+They are known to not get along well with non-canines also, like cats, rabbits, hamsters and guinea pigs that you may keep in your household as pets!

 As far as training, Bull Terriers are a bit difficult to train, but they do learn and can become great watchdogs!

 These dogs will do fine in apartments if they get sufficient, regular exercise.
 But, they will also be quite active indoors, therefore having a house with a small yard is the best environment for them!